-PMEH is supported by Germany’s Federal Ministry for Economic Cooperation and Development, Norway’s Ministry of Foreign Affairs, United Kingdom’s Department for International Development, and United Kingdom’s Department for Business, Energy & Industrial Strategy.
+PMEH is supported by Germany’s Federal Ministry for the Environment, Nature Conservation, and Nuclear Safety, Norway’s Ministry of Foreign Affairs, United Kingdom’s Department for International Development, and United Kingdom’s Department for Business, Energy & Industrial Strategy.

 PMEH operations in implementing countries are supported by the PMEH Secretariat in Washington, DC.
 The PMEH Secretariat coordinates between stakeholders, including between implementing countries and supporting countries; manages internal planning and reporting functions; and promotes global and technical cross-collaboration within the World Bank.